JHU-CLSP/JHU-CUT/README.md

 **BERTweet model**

 This model was not included in the final paper and is still being improved.
-Currently achieves an F1 of 0.677.
+Currently achieves an F1 of 0.814.

 * Code: `bertweet_model.py`
 * Run settings: `run_bertweet_model.sh`

-Note: requires a GPU to run.
+Note: Using a GPU for BERTweet is highly recommended

 ---